4-Minute Pressure Cooker Rosemary Garlic Potatoes

 Instructions

-Put a steamer basket in the pressure cooker pot.
-Add 1 cup water and the sliced potatoes.
-Lock lid in place, select High Pressure and 4 minutes cook time and start.
+- Pour 1 cup water in the pressure cooking pot.
+Place a steamer basket in the cooking pot, then add the sliced potatoes.
+Lock lid in place, select High Pressure and 4 minutes cook time.

-Combine oil, garlic, and rosemary in a small glass dish.
-Cover and microwave on high until garlic is fragrant, about 1 minute.
+- With the potatoes steam, combine oil, garlic, and rosemary in a small glass dish.
+Cover and microwave on High until the garlic is fragrant, about 1 minute.
+Set aside.

 Notes